 As a Spaniard living in the UK, you will not believe the amount of trouble having two surnames causes.
 The UK is such a multicultural country, one would think British authorities, banks, institutions and companies are used to people following different naming customs.
 But the truth is, they are not.
 They are confused.
 Not only they are confused, but sometimes they think you are wrong.
 More often than not, I get corrected when filling in a form.
 I cross out the middle name field and write my two surnames in the surname field, only to be told I did it wrong.
-And then it is when I have to explain how Spanish names work.
+And then it is when I have to explain the Spanish naming customs.

-How do Spanish names work?
+Spanish naming customs: How do Spanish names work?

 Spanish names do not follow the first name + middle name + surname structure.
 They are made of first name + first surname + second surname.
 Exactly.
 Spaniards do not have middle names, but they do have two family names.
 For example, my full name is Irene Corchado Resmella.